What is a CPCS Red Card?

 First, you will need to complete the CITB Health, Safety, and Environment Test.

-The test lasts 45 minutes and requires a score of at least 45 out of 50 to pass.
+This is a multiple-choice test, which assesses your basic knowledge of construction health and safety.
+The test lasts for up to 45 minutes and requires a score of at least 45 out of 50 to pass.

-Book the CITB Health, Safety, and Environment Test at BAM Construction Training.
+Book the CITB Health, Safety, and Environment Test at our Wokingham Centre.

 Theory Training & Testing

-Theory training will make sure you have working technical knowledge.
-This will be tested during a 1-to-1 verbal discussion with one of our assessors, which has an 80% pass mark.
+Theory training ensures you have neccessary technical knowledge.
+For example, lifting capacity, machine components, and safe working practises.
+This knowledge is then tested during a 1-to-1 verbal discussion with one of our assessors.

 Practical Training & Testing